February 28, 2022

 - The CTA will also consider community transmission rates in determining which activities and instructional strategies are appropriate.

 - Children who are ill may not attend the CTA and must remain at home according to our center policies.
 Any child who becomes ill at the center will be separated from the other children and must be picked up within one hour.

-- Our CTA staff members will more closely supervise all hand-washing.
-Children should wash hands before drop-off, each time they return to the Studio, after using the restrooms, and as directed by our staff.
+- Children should wash hands before drop-off, each time they return to the Studio, after using the restrooms, and as directed by our staff.

 - In the event a parent, child, or staff member tests positive for Covid-19, they will not be permitted into the CTA until cleared by their physician or as directed by our local health agencies.